microsoft/moaw/workshops/advanced-aks/workshop.md

 ### Node image updates

-In addition to you being able to upgrade the Kuberenetes API versions of both your control plan and nodepool nodes, you can also upgrade the operating system (OS) image of the VMs for your AKS cluster.
+In addition to you being able to upgrade the Kubernetes API versions of both your control plan and nodepool nodes, you can also upgrade the operating system (OS) image of the VMs for your AKS cluster.
 AKSregularly provides new node images, so it's beneficial to upgrade your node images frequently to use the latest AKS features.
 Linux node images are updated weekly, and Windows node images are updated monthly.

 Upgrading node images is critical to not only ensuring the latest Kubernetes API functionality will be available from the OS, but also to ensure that the nodes in your AKS cluster have the latest security and CVE patches to prevent any vulnerabilities in your environment.